 In the event that a player feels he/she is not being treated fairly or a parent feels that their child is not being treated fairly by a coach in the Club, the following procedure is recommended:

 - We’ve found that many issues result from a lack of communication and are resolved most effectively if they are raised first directly with the people involved.

 - In the event that an issue arises that in a parent or team’s opinion cannot be solved by the team manager or coach, or you have exhausted that avenue, contact Executive Director Rich Corvino or Director of Coaching Ray Selvadurai.

-- If your issue cannot not be resolved by the above channels, you can submit your issue to the club’s grievance committee, which will investigate and bring to the Board of Directors for resolution.
+- If your issue can not be resolved by the above channels, you can submit your issue to the club’s grievance committee, which will investigate and bring it to the Board of Directors for resolution.

 You can start that process here.

 For more detail on the process click here